Looking for ways to protect yourself from Covid-19?You're in luck! Masks can capture viruses and Covid-19. Read about how masks capture viruses here.

 Bottom line: Surgical masks and industrial masks such as 3M or N95 masks are able to filter out the coronavirus.

-Do I need an air purifier to protect me from indoors?
+Do I need an air purifier in India to protect me at home?

 Most air purifiers on the market today cost thousands of rupees, which puts people off buying them.
 Smart Air’s testing and open-data prove air purifiers are just simple pieces of tech: a fan and a HEPA filter.